bf4/webtrees/phpGedView/modules/FCKeditor/fck-readme.txt

 2 - Note that the folder name /modules/FCKeditor in PGV is case sensitive.
     FCK may default to lower case 'fckeditor/' on install which will not work with PGV.
      The fix is simply to rename the folder.
+3 - Note also that any folders or files that start with '_' (eg '_samples' or '_whatsnew.html')
+     are not necessary, so can be safely deleted.